fericlab/mt-optoIDR/README.md

-# This repository include source data files for mt-opto-IDR paper
+# This repository includes source data files for mt-opto-IDR paper

+## Figures folder
+Figures and raw data

 ## Scripts folder
 Python scripts used for analysis

-## Figures folder
+## Video folder
-Figures and raw data
+Videos for the paper

-Edited: 20250316
+Edited: 20250317